-Beyond the above-mentioned issues, you are likely to have trouble locating a properly fitted or even available pair if you reach the cables at about the same time or shortly after lots of other hikers.
 Do yourself a favor and bring your own well-fitted gloves with good grip.
 After descending the cables take your gloves with you.
 Do not leave them at the base of the cables.

 Other Important Information

-Bathrooms and Water (Yosemite Valley Route):
+Bathrooms and Water locations (Yosemite Valley Route):

 Happy Isle Trailhead (flush toilets, tap water, and plumbing)